awestover/thoughts/content/risk3/main.md

 > If you're wrong, then hopefully someone will point it out!
 > Please still send me even more arguments for how we can win --- I don't think that MAIM is a guaranteed win.
 But it does genuinely sound like possibly something that could happen.

+**TODO**:
+> I've recently read through some of Paul's thoughts on why alignment is easy.
+I think my main disagreement with Paul is on how responsible I expect humanity to be in reacting to the problem.
+But Paul could be correct their too anyways.

+> Anyways, this is a current snapshot of my views.
+Hopefully it is good enough to help me make decisions.
+I also hope it is of use to some readers.

 This document is poorly written in places.
 I may at some point polish it and use it as a tool to communicate with people /  try to build consensus on the issues, or identify experiments that could resolve disagreements.
 I feel like this post does an okay job of listing a lot of considerations that people have for why risks might not be too bad, and giving rebuttals them.

 Acknowledgements: